Core Concepts

 └── Action Step(s)

-A rule is a named container for one or more action steps.
-Rules attached to a mailbox are evaluated top-to-bottom in order.
-Every rule that matches fires (not just the first one) unless a Stop action halts processing.
+A rule (or task, in Scheduled Tasks) is a named container for one or more action steps.
+A product can have multiple rules attached to the same trigger; rules are evaluated top-to-bottom in order, and every rule that matches fires unless a Stop action halts processing.

 Each rule has an optional Expression that controls whether it fires at all.
-If the expression is empty, the rule fires for every email.
-If an expression is set, the rule only fires when the expression is true.
+If the expression is empty, the rule fires for every run.
+If an expression is set, the rule only fires when the expression evaluates to true.

 Action Steps